publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch50/schIII/m__us_usc_t42_s4101b.md

                 (iii) areas of residual risk, including areas that are protected by levees, dams, and other flood control structures;

-                (iv) areas that could be inundated as a result of the failure of a levee, dam, or other flood control structure; and
+                (iv) areas that could be inundated as a result of the failure of a levee, dam, or other flood control structure;

+                (v) areas that are protected by non-structural flood mitigation features; and

-                (v) the level of protection provided by flood control structures;
+                (vi) the level of protection provided by flood control structures and by non-structural flood mitigation features;

             (B) establish or update flood-risk zone data in all such areas, and make estimates with respect to the rates of probable flood caused loss for the various flood risk zones for each such area; and